 Winslow is a somewhat small city located in the state of Arizona.
 With a population of 9,600 people and four constituent neighborhoods, Winslow is the 55th largest community in Arizona.

 Winslow is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Winslow is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Winslow who work in office and administrative support (12.55%), healthcare (8.42%), and sales jobs (8.28%).
+There are especially a lot of people living in Winslow who work in office and administrative support (13.04%), food service (10.46%), and management occupations (8.09%).

-The per capita income in Winslow in 2010 was $16,782, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
-This equates to an annual income of $67,128 for a family of four.
+The per capita income in Winslow in 2010 was $16,602, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
+This equates to an annual income of $66,408 for a family of four.
 However, Winslow contains both very wealthy and poor people as well.
+Winslow also has one of the higher rates of people living in poverty in the nation, with 30.11% of its population below the federal poverty line.

 Winslow is an extremely ethnically-diverse city.
 The people who call Winslow home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Winslow, accounting for 38.96% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Winslow residents report their race to be White, followed by Native American.
-Winslow also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.32% of the city’s residents.
-Important ancestries of people in Winslow include German, Irish, French , and Scottish.
+Important ancestries of people in Winslow include Irish, German, Italian, and French .

 The most common language spoken in Winslow is English.
 Other important languages spoken here include Spanish and Navajo.